-The Rural Communities portfolio recognises the importance of our rural communities and the unique challenges that they face.
-We've developed guidance to help policy makers address these challenges by 'rural proofing' their policy during development and implementation.
+The Rural Communities is a Government portfolio that recognises the importance of New Zealand's rural communities and the unique challenges they face.
+We've developed guidance to help policy makers address these challenges through 'rural proofing' of their policy during development and implementation.

 About the programme

-The Rural Communities portfolio recognises the importance of our rural communities and the need to focus on the unique challenges they face to enable them to be vibrant, resilient and sustainable.
+The Rural Communities portfolio recognises the importance of our rural communities and the need to focus on the unique challenges they face so that they can be vibrant, resilient and sustainable.

-The aim of the Rural Communities work programme is for rural people to:
+The Rural Communities work programme aims to help rural people to:

 - have a higher quality of life